Michael Harrison Blues: A Fresh Take on “Everyday I Have the Blues”

 The Verdict

-We’re seeing a bit of a blues-pop revival lately, and Michael Harrison Blues is sitting right at the center of it.
-He’s managed to take a song written nearly a century ago and make it feel like it was written for 2026.
+We’re seeing a massive modern blues resurgence lately, and Michael Harrison Blues is sitting right at the center of it.
+He’s managed to take a song written nearly a century ago and make it feel like it was written for today’s high-fidelity landscape.

-Whether you’re a die-hard blues fan or just someone who likes a solid, guitar-heavy pop track, you need to give this a spin.
+Whether you’re a die-hard blues purist or just someone who likes a solid, guitar-heavy anthem, you need to give this a spin.
 It’s a reminder that great music doesn’t have an expiration date—it just needs the right person to plug in and play it.

 FOLLOW ON: TWITTER |WEBSITE